 Mobile Traffic means you're advertising on cell phones.

-Some people even consider mobile to be devices that are on Wi-Fi like an iPad
+Some people consider mobile also to be devices that are on Wi-Fi like an iPad.
+Mobile is the fastest-growing Traffic source, and it has been for quite some time.

 One of the best things about mobile is it has opened up opportunities in emerging nations.

-When I first started in affiliate marketing most of these countries were pretty much unreachable, but now they all have cell phones and can be monetized.
+When I first started in Affiliate Marketing, most of the 3rd world countries were pretty much unreachable, but now they all have cell phones and can be monetized.

-I would always recommend separating your desktop and Mobile Traffic test to see your results.
+I always recommend separating your desktop and Mobile Traffic test to see your results.

 The most popular forms advertising within mobile: